vincentchoqueuse/MOOC_filtrage_numerique/README.md

-# A super Clean Hugo template for Scientific Courses
+# A super Clean Hugo template for Scientific Courses (OCW)

 A minimal website generator based on hugo well suited for scientific courses.